dhavalbhinde/bhinde_dhaval_spring2017/finals/Readme.md

 - From Analysis 2 we could derive that HEAT/HOT WATER is the highest reported incident.
 In this analysis we will try to dig further and find the average resolution time for this issue by each Borough for Years 2015, 2016 and 2017.

-1.Load the data from all the 3 CSV files for year 2015, 2016 and 2017
+1. Load the data from all the 3 CSV files for year 2015, 2016 and 2017
-2.Filter the data to extract 'created_date','closed_date','complaint_type','borough','resolution_description'
+2. Filter the data to extract 'created_date','closed_date','complaint_type','borough','resolution_description'
-3.Transform the JSON dates to datetime and create new columns for Year and Months 4.Since, heat issues are valid in Winters and Early Spring which Includes months (Oct-May) we will filter the data for this period only
+3. Transform the JSON dates to datetime and create new columns for Year and Months
+4. Since, heat issues are valid in Winters and Early Spring which Includes months (Oct-May) we will filter the data for this period only
-5.Also, we filter out the data wherein the complaint was resolved in the next heating season 6.Now, we can select only the cases where the closed date was in the same season as the created date.
+5. Also, we filter out the data wherein the complaint was resolved in the next heating season
+6. Now, we can select only the cases where the closed date was in the same season as the created date.
  And, Calculate Average Resolution Times
-7.Plot the Average Resolution Time by Borough for Years 2014-2017 for HEAT issue
+7. Plot the Average Resolution Time by Borough for Years 2014-2017 for HEAT issue

 ![A3G1_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/finals/images/Analysis3_Graph1.png)

 - Create a WordCloud from the Resolution_Description Corpus of the data.

-1.Load the Resolution_Description corpus from the CSV files 2.Perform NTLK and lemmatize the corpus to find the unique words and their frequency after removing the stop words 3.Create a wordcloud to see the most frequently used words in the corpus
+1. Load the Resolution_Description corpus from the CSV files
+2. Perform NTLK and lemmatize the corpus to find the unique words and their frequency after removing the stop words
+3. Create a wordcloud to see the most frequently used words in the corpus

 ![A3G2_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/finals/images/Analysis3_Graph2.png)